webplatform/docs/tutorials/canvas/Canvas_tutorial/Applying_styles_and_colors/index.md

 |High-level issues=Needs Topics, Missing Relevant Sections
 |Content=Not Neutral, Grammar/Spelling, Compatibility Incomplete
 |Checked_Out=No
-|Editorial notes=This part of the canvas tutorial explains how to color and style canvas shapes.
-It provides examples for simple coloring and line styles but also for more complex styles likes gradients.
 }}
 {{Byline}}
-{{Summary_Section}}
+{{Summary_Section|This part of the canvas tutorial explains how to color and style canvas shapes.
+It provides examples for simple coloring and line styles but also for more complex styles likes gradients.}}
 {{Tutorial
 |Next_page=tutorials/canvas/Canvas_tutorial/Transformations
 |Prev_page=tutorials/canvas/Canvas_tutorial/Using_images